Personal Analytics Dashboard

 Foundation

-“What gets measured, improves” – Peter Drucker, maybe he said changes, but what I know is if I break my goals down to bite-size bits, each step gets done.
-Collectively the bits add up to something extraordinary – my dreams becoming real.
+If I break my goals down to bite-sized bits, each step gets done.
+Collectively the bits add up to something extraordinary Collectively the bits add up to something extraordinary – my dreams becoming real.

 Many years ago, I was listening to a talk by Tom Peters.
 He suggested every year; you pick the items you want to add to your resume.
 Every year you’d be better than the year before.
 His thought was the skills that got you your current position would not get you your next one or help you keep the one you had.
 Since then, every year, I decided to pick one new thing to learn or improve.